• Skip to primary navigation

 • All-purpose flour: I use gluten-free flour, however both gluten-free and all-purpose flour work well for this recipe.

 • Matcha: A high-quality 100% matcha powder (not green tea powder) is best.
-I've used ceremonial-grade matcha for a brighter color, but you can use culinary-grade matcha if you'd prefer a stronger matcha flavor.
+I've used ceremonial-grade matcha for a brighter color, but you can use culinary-grade matcha if you'd prefer a stronger flavor.
 Both are delicious!

 • Vanilla: Vanilla extract gives a light vanilla flavor that you'd expect in a sugar cookie.